Robert1991/home_assistant_pyscript/README.md

 ## Certificates renewal

-I use this service to renew my duckdns (https://www.duckdns.org/) letsencrypt (https://letsencrypt.org/) certificates by a homeassistant automation.
-Together with the Certificate Expiry Sensor (https://www.home-assistant.io/integrations/cert_expiry), I could automate renewing the letsencrypt certificates for my homeassistant.
-This service uses docker commands and certbot (https://certbot.eff.org/) on the host machine in order to achieve that.
+I use this service to renew my [duckdns](https://www.duckdns.org/) [letsencrypt](https://letsencrypt.org/) certificates by a homeassistant automation.
+Together with the [Certificate Expiry Sensor](https://www.home-assistant.io/integrations/cert_expiry), I could automate renewing the letsencrypt certificates for my homeassistant.
+This service uses docker commands and [certbot](https://certbot.eff.org/) on the host machine in order to achieve that.

 Usage: